-To use your personal information in the ways described, Railway Children replies on two main legal reasons.
+To use your personal information in the ways described, Railway Children relies on two main legal reasons.

 1: Your consent to receive communications by mobile phone, email or text message.
 We use this consent to send emails and texts as well as targeted advertising, marketing and information including social media sites like Facebook.
 These communications help us to show supporters the impact of their donations and raise further funds to support children at risk on the streets.

-2: The legitimate interest legal basis allows you to receive communications by post or telephone when you support Railway Children with a donation or when you request to receive information about our work, events or services.
+2: The legitimate interest legal basis allows you to receive communications by post or telephone when you support Railway Children with a donation or when you request to receive information about our work, events or services or if you are a corporate subscriber (see above).
 Railway Children has a legitimate interest to use your personal information in order to communicate with you but will respect your right to opt out of any communication should you wish to do so.

 If you are registered with the Telephone Preference Service (TPS) the only time we’ll contact you by telephone is if you have consented directly to us making phone calls to you or for administrative purposes.